 A dedicated gadget or smartphone insurance policy may well be the more expensive option – but you will also find they can offer a much higher level of protection.

-Smartphone cover can cost anywhere from £5 – £20 per month, and usually offer promises like fast replacements and repair.
-There are also added policy benefits like accessories cover, worldwide protection (so you’re covered while on holiday) and even reimbursement for any expensive calls made while the phone was stolen.
+Smartphone cover can cost anywhere between £5 – £20 per month, and usually offer promises like fast replacements and repair.
+On top of comprehensive cover for theft, loss and accidental damage, mobile phone insurance providers like So-Sure also offer added policy benefits like accessories cover and worldwide protection (so you’re covered while on holiday).